expo/router/docs/docs/features/layouts.md

 For that native feel, we have a few native navigators that you can use.
 These are **React Navigation** core navigators that have been wrapped to automatically use nested screens.

-- `Stack` - A stack navigator that renders a screen from a stack. `@react-navigation/stack`
+- `Stack` - A stack navigator that renders a screen from a stack.
+This is a native stack navigator that uses native animations and gestures. `@react-navigation/native-stack`
 - `Tabs` - A tab navigator that renders a screen from a tab. `@react-navigation/bottom-tabs`
 - `Drawer` - A drawer navigator that renders a screen from a drawer. `@react-navigation/drawer`
-- `NativeStack` - A stack navigator that renders a screen from a stack.
-This is a native stack navigator that uses native animations and gestures. `@react-navigation/native-stack`

 ```tsx
 // highlight-next-line